 The gauntlet has been thrown, and by the end of this review, you’ll understand that it’s been thrown in a number of ways.
 The first has to do with 50 Cent and Kanye West.
 Both have albums coming out on September 11th.
 Ominous, no?
 50 Cent has declared that if West’s CD sells more copies than his, he’ll quit the rap game.
-I have a much better idea.
-How about if the New Pornographers and Rilo Kiley get a better average score on Metacritic than either one of Fitty or Kanye’s albums, then they both have to quit.
-Sound good?
-Yes?
-No?
-My friend and I, when we realized that the new albums from both the NP’s and Rilo Kiley were going to be released on the same day, argued over which one each of us were most looking forward to.
+But just a few weeks before that, there’s another, less publicized confluence of talents on the same day.
+My friend and I, when we realized that the new albums from both the New Pornographers and Rilo Kiley were going to be released on the same day, argued over which one each of us were most looking forward to.
 For my money it was definitely the latter.
-Don’t misunderstand me; I love the New Pornographers.
-I just happen to enjoy the members’ solo projects far more than I dig them as a whole.
-On the other hand, I also love the Elected and Jenny Lewis & the Watson Twins.
+Don’t misunderstand me; I love The New Pornographers.
+I just happen to enjoy the members’ solo projects far more than I like them as a whole.
+On the other hand, I also love The Elected and Jenny Lewis & the Watson Twins.
 Yet somehow, I am more appeased by the group dynamic in their case.
 Although ex-lover tension might simmer between the two central figures, they manage to turn that tension into music fraught with intensity.
 Then again, maybe that’s the secret.
 Hell, it worked for Fleetwood Mac!
 Oddly enough, that reference will be invoked again by the time the review’s over.

 As I’m writing this, the record isn’t even out yet.
 In fact, it’s almost two weeks away from its release, and already opinions are polarized.
 That’s easily explained for critics.
 We all get the record early in order to absorb it before we write about it.
 For fans, it’s more muddled, having to do with only a few snippets of songs or whatever’s been released on their website or MySpace page, mostly consisting of the first single, “The Moneymaker.”
 Yet, out of all of these opinions and reviews, I haven’t heard one person get it right yet.
-Okay, maybe one, and he stole my idea of how to describe the album.
-Well, it’s still fitting, so I’m going to use it anyway.
-This is the album that should have been called More Adventurous.
-In fact, they should have called it Way More Adventurous!
-Rilo Kiley stray out of their alt-country comfort zones and wander onto the dance floor in Under the Blacklight.
-(Man that was a lot of prepositions!)
+OK, maybe one, and he stole my idea of how to describe the album.
+It’s still fitting, so I’m going to use it anyway: This is the album that should have been called More Adventurous.
+Rilo Kiley stray out of their alt-country comfort zones and wander onto the dancefloor in Under the Blacklight.
 One dueling review I read (done by a magazine we at Treble really like) had it wrong on both sides!
 Arrgggh!